-We heard from a mom recently that the thought of paying for college had her exploring the idea of taking on a second job to earn more money for her child’s education.
+We heard from a mom who said that the thought of paying for college had her exploring the idea of taking on a second job to earn more money for her child’s education.

 She was right to start this conversation!
 So many people just ignore this until it’s too late.
-Then, they take on too many loans because they feel there’s no other option.
+However, taking on a second job would be a last resort!
+We don’t want families to take on too many loans because they feel there’s no other option.
 We urge everyone feeling this way to do a few important actions, right now.

 First, get informed.
 You will feel so much better knowing how families pay for college.
 And, you can calculate right now if you will qualify for need-based aid.
 This is so powerful to know!